Max Muncy Player Props: Dodgers vs. Rays

 Max Muncy At The Plate

-- In 18 games this season (38.3%), Muncy has picked up an RBI, and in six of those games (12.8%) he had more than one.
+- In 19 games this year (39.6%), Muncy has picked up an RBI, and in seven of those games (14.6%) he had two or more.
 He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.